gdurif/pCMF_experiments/README.md

 ## CONTACT

-If you encounter any issue, you can contact us at <gd DOT dev AT libertymail DOT net>
+If you encounter any issue, you can contact us at 'gd DOT dev AT libertymail DOT net'.

 ## HOW TO USE